Quinton Rose

-Quinton Rashod Rose (born January 26, 1998) is an American professional basketball player for the Westchester Knicks of the NBA G League.
+Quinton Rashod Rose (born January 26, 1998) is an American professional basketball player for the Manawatu Jets of the New Zealand National Basketball League (NZNBL).
 He played college basketball for the Temple Owls.

 High school career

-Rose grew up in Rochester, New York and began playing with fellow standout Thomas Bryant in third grade.
-Rose's younger brother Miles is also a basketball player.
-Quinton played basketball for Bishop Kearney High School in Irondequoit, New York.
+Rose grew up in Rochester, New York, and began playing with fellow standout Thomas Bryant in third grade.
+Rose played basketball for Bishop Kearney High School in Irondequoit, New York.
 As a junior, he averaged 15.4 points, seven rebounds and seven assists per game.
 In his senior season, Rose averaged 23 points and six rebounds per game, leading Bishop Kearney to the Class AA sectional semifinals and earning second-team All-State honors.
 He played Amateur Athletic Union (AAU) basketball with the City Rocks, with whom he drew attention from many NCAA Division I programs.
 Rose was considered a four-star recruit by ESPN and a three-star recruit by 247Sports and Rivals.
 He committed to play for Temple at the collegiate level on August 7, 2015.